gondwe/vcf_notifier/README.md

 # VcfNotifier

-A flexible Elixir library for handling notifications with reliable background processing.
+A simple Elixir library for reliable email notifications with background processing via Oban.

 ## Why VcfNotifier?

-- **Flexible**: Works with your existing email templates and app structure
+- **Ultra Simple**: Just one function to queue emails
 - **Reliable**: Built on Oban for guaranteed delivery with retries
-- **Provider Agnostic**: Supports SMTP, SendGrid, Mailgun, and more
+- **Provider Agnostic**: Works with any email service (Swoosh, Bamboo, custom APIs)
-- **Performance**: Async by default with efficient bulk operations
+- **Background Processing**: All emails are queued automatically
-- **Easy Testing**: Separates email building from delivery
+- **Easy Integration**: Use `VcfNotifier.Mailer` in your app for clean API

 ## Installation